Skip to Main Content

 • Followed by “in” and the title of the book in italics

-• The publishing location, publisher, and the year in which the work was published placed between brackets and followed by a comma and the page numbers
+• The publisher and the year in which the work was published placed between brackets and followed by a comma and the page numbers

-The different components of a citation are distinguished using commas (with the exception of between the title or subtitle and the publication information) and you end the citation with a full stop.
+The different components of a citation are distinguished using commas (with the exception of between the title or subtitle) and you end the citation with a full stop.
 Please note that the comma after the title of the chapter must be between the quotation marks.
 In subsequent citations to the same chapter, you can use an abbreviated version.
-A citation for a chapter from a book with multiple authors appears as follows:
+A citation for a chapter from a book with multiple editors appears as follows:

-1. First name Surname, “Title of the chapter between quotation marks,” in Full title in italics: Subtitle, edited by Name (Location: Publisher, year), page number.
+1. First name Surname, “Title of the chapter between quotation marks,” in Full title in italics: Subtitle, ed.
+First name Surname (Publisher, year), page number.

 2. Surname, “Abbr. title of the chapter,” page number.